Vince Gill: Personal life

 In April 1980, Gill married singer Janis Oliver, who would join her sister Kristine in the country duo Sweethearts of the Rodeo later in the decade.
 According to Sgammato, Gill wrote both "Everybody's Sweetheart" and "The Radio" about his relationship with her.
 They divorced in 1997, citing irreconcilable differences.
-The couple had one daughter, Jenifer "Jenny" Gill, of whom Janis assumed custody following their divorce.
+The couple had one daughter, Jennifer "Jenny" Gill, of whom Janis assumed custody following their divorce.
 Jenny has contributed to her father's albums on a number of occasions, including Let There Be Peace on Earth.
 Steve Huey, writing for AllMusic, noted that many critics thought songs from The Key were influenced by the divorce from Oliver.
 Gill began dating contemporary Christian music singer Amy Grant in 1999 following her divorce from singer Gary Chapman.
 The two married on March 10, 2000.
 AllMusic writer Thom Jurek thought that certain tracks on Let's Make Sure We Kiss Goodbye were inspired by his marriage to Grant, which occurred during the recording of that album.
 One year after their marriage, the couple had a daughter, named Corrinna.
 In 2023, Corrinna Gill began releasing her own music online.

 Gill is known for his pleasant demeanor and frequent involvements in charity works, leading many publications to refer to him as the "nicest guy in Nashville".
 In an article for The Washington Post republished in The Palm Beach Post, journalist Richard Harrington described Gill as "perpetually affable, easily approachable, [and] ego-deficient."
 Gill enjoys golf and in 1993 started a golf charity known as the Vinny Pro-Celebrity Golf Invitational, which raises money for children's golf in the state of Tennessee.
 Gill received a 2003 Distinguished Service Award from the Professional Golfers' Association of America to honor this charity.
 In 1995, Gill held a concert to benefit the American Red Cross following the Oklahoma City bombing.
 One charity to which Gill contributes is All for the Hall, an annual benefit concert for the Country Music Hall of Fame.